stat88/stat88.github.io/logistics_fa22.md

 The class does not allow time conflicts. **You are expected to attend all the sessions below.** Each session will assume that you have attended the previous ones.

-- Lecture meets MWF 1PM to 2PM in Valley Life Sciences Building (VLSB) 2050.
+- Lecture meets TuTh 5PM to 6:30PM in Lewis 100.
 - Discussion sections meet two times a week, on Wednesdays and Fridays.
 - There will be numerous office hours held by the instructors and course staff; days and times TBA.